sini/nixkraken/docs/src/dev/docs.md

 mdBook allows to include arbitrary additional CSS and JS files using respectively the `additional-css` and `additional-js` [options of the `html` renderer][mdbook-html-renderer].
 These settings enable to further customize mdBook behavior without having to write Rust code.

-The documentation takes advantage of this to bring page-dedicated table of contents.
+The documentation takes advantage of this to introduce several custom behaviors to mdBook:

+- [CSS customizations][loc-custom-css]
+- [page-dedicated table of contents][loc-page-toc]
+- [image title rendering][loc-img-title]

+#### Custom CSS

+Some [minor CSS customizations][repo-main-css] are brought:

+- custom horizontal rule (`<hr/>` element)
+- left-aligned tables
+- missing gap fix between alerts and tables
+- images with rounded corners and borders
+- center-aligned images

+#### Page-dedicated TOC

+This feature implements an auto-generated, collapsible and floating table of contents for documentation pages.

 Implementation-wise, this is heavily inspired by the [mdbook-pagetoc][mdbook-pagetoc] plugin, although it uses a completely different rendering.

-This feature is implemented using a [dedicated JavaScript script][repo-toc-js] and some [CSS styles][repo-toc-css], which together implement an auto-generated, collapsible floating table of contents for documentation pages.

-The JavaScript code, responsible for the page TOC generation, is heavily annotated, but here is what it does in short:
+The [JavaScript code][repo-toc-js], responsible for the page TOC generation, is heavily annotated, but here is what it does in short:

 - build TOC items
   - scans all in-page headings (`h2-h6`) via their `a.header` anchors